civalin/cmdlr/README.rst

 1. Clone ``cmdlr`` project from http://bitbucket.org/civalin/cmdlr.
 2. Check ``src/cmdlr/comicanalyzer.py`` to learn what function you need to implement.
 And reference other analyzer plugin to create yours.
-3. Put your ``.py`` file into ``src/cmdlr/analyzers`` directory.
+3. Put your ``.py`` plugin file into ``src/cmdlr/analyzers`` directory.
-4. Run ``./cmdlr.py`` to testing the plugin.
+4. Run ``./cmdlr.py`` under project directory to test the plugin.
 5. When you done, don't forget make a pull request to me.
 Thanks!

 I recommend you using the build-in *Downloader* to download data, but it is not necessary. you can choice any tools freely.
-Also, you can using any prefer tools to parsing data. like ``lxml``.
+Also, you can using any prefer tools to parsing html data. like ``lxml``.

 Happy hacking! :D

 LICENSE
 =========